A 501(c)(3) nonprofit education platform

 Two Approaches.
 One Choice.

-• The cost: Symptoms are masked while disease progresses undetected.
-Diagnoses are delayed by years.
-Hormonal suppression does not stop disease advancement.
-It hides it.
+- The cost: Symptoms are masked while disease keeps advancing underneath.
+Diagnoses are delayed by years on average.
+Hormonal suppression does not stop disease, it hides it.

 You Are in the Right Place